chrisfaux95/readme_generator/README.md

 ```
  will start prompting the user for inputs to create the README.

+You will be prompted for the following items:
+* Name.
+* Github Username
+* Email
+* Project/Repo Title
+* Description
+* Installation Instructions
+* Usage Instructions
+* Contribution Instructions
+* Choosing a License from a list of a few.

+It will generate a Markdown file filled in with that information.

 The resulting file will be written to [generated_README.md]() in the local directory.